nasifimtiazohi/TrelloTaskTrackerBot/Instructions for Acceptance Test.md

 1. Open the following website: https://510taskmanagerbot.slack.com
 2. Login as CSC510_TA account (described in [TA_account_info.txt](https://github.ncsu.edu/yhu22/CSC510_F17_Project/blob/master/TA_account_info.txt))
 3. Go to Apps-> taskbot, if you receive message from taskbot
-4. Respond negatively, In input box, input "@taskbot > not yet": you will receive a message as reminder in "general" channel
+4. Respond **negatively**, In input box, input "@taskbot > not yet": you will receive a message as reminder in "general" channel
-5. Respond positively, In input box, input "@taskbot > completed" : you will receive a congratulation message in "general" channel and also be informed of your points in total.
+5. Respond **positively**, In input box, input "@taskbot > completed" : you will receive a congratulation message in "general" channel and also be informed of your points in total.

+(Label of card will change according to user's input command)